-Specific conductance is a measure water's ability to carry an electrical current and reflects the concentration of dissolved solids.
+Specific conductance is a measure of water's ability to carry an electrical current and reflects the concentration of dissolved solids.
 Ions such as chloride, nitrate, sulfate, phosphate, sodium, magnesium, calcium, iron, and aluminum all contribute to specific conductance levels.
-These ions originate from natural (bedrock) and unnatural (fertilizers, road salt, stormwater, septic systems, agricultural practices) sources.
+These ions originate from natural (bedrock) and anthropogenic (fertilizers, road salt, stormwater, septic systems, agricultural practices) sources.

-In New Hampshire, in-lake specific conductance levels are typically low (median 1976 - 2008 = 40μ mhos / cm; N=768; NH DES 2008) and reflective of the mineral poor rock formations (granite) over which most of the lakes lie.
+In New Hampshire, in-lake specific conductance levels are typically low (median 1976 - 2008 = 40 μmhos / cm; N=768; NHDES 2008a) and reflective of the typical rock formations (granite) over which most of the lakes lie.
 Higher in-lake specific conductance levels are typically associated with urbanized watersheds that have a greater percentage of impervious cover and greater road density (Deacon et al. 2005).
-Impervious cover and more specifically, road density, in turn, are linked to greater inputs of sodium and chloride ions as a result of road deicing (Trowbridge et al. 2010, Daley et al. 2009).
+Impervious cover and, more specifically, road density are linked to greater inputs of sodium and chloride ions as a result of road deicing (Trowbridge et al. 2010, Daley et al. 2009).

-For the VLAP lakes and ponds included in the trend network, specific conductance levels will be based on summer epilimnetic samples submitted to NH DES and measured using laboratory benchtop meters.
+For the VLAP lakes and ponds included in the trend network, specific conductance levels will be based on summer epilimnetic samples submitted to NHDES and measured using laboratory benchtop meters.
 Data will be collected a minimum of 3 - 5 times as discrete, one-time measures from samples collected and submitted by VLAP volunteers.
-In some cases, annual median specific conductance levels may include additional data collected by others sources but deemed acceptable by NH DES.
+In some cases, annual median specific conductance levels may include additional data collected by others sources but deemed acceptable by NHDES.